CarterN55/ComputerGraphicsFinalExam/README.md

 <img width="376" height="166" alt="image" src="https://github.com/user-attachments/assets/f8cf13a7-5da3-4cb4-9791-6f1a2db6cf02" />

 I used the glass shader/effect on the normal dots to give them a glow effect.
-The glass allowed them to have a glow due to the tint intensity property being raised from a max of 5 to a max of 50
+The glass allowed them to have a glow due to the tint intensity property being raised from a max of 5 to a max of 50.
+Since the dots are the main way the player will get points I wanted them to appear more distinct with a glow besides just some white dots.